Configure Metadata Extraction for OCF Data Sources

 • The extraction of system schema information is disabled by default.
 All other supported metadata types are enabled by default.

-1. Under Connector Settings > Metadata Extraction Configuration, enable or disable the extraction of additional available metadata types, such as:
+1. Under Connector Settings > Metadata Extraction Configuration, enable or disable the extraction of additional metadata types, such as:

 • System schemas